-- an EU capital company holds directly no less than 25% shares in a Polish capital company, - a Polish capital company holds directly no less than 25% shares in a capital company from an EU country,
+- an EU capital company holds directly no less than 25% shares in a Polish capital company, - a Polish capital company holds directly no less than 25% shares in a capital company from an EU country. - other capital companies, whose income is taxed in an EU country, directly holds no less than 25% shares of both aforementioned capital companies.